vim-advent-calendar/vimways.org/content/2018/nickspoons-colder-quickfix-lists.md

 ### What have we done??

-And here's how it all looks when you put it together:
+Here are the final scripts when we put them together:

 ```vim
 " ~/.vim/autoload/quickfixed.vim